Infomation from the FDA

 Most FDA-approved fillers are temporary and achieve a smoothing or “filling” effect, which lasts for about six months or longer in most people.
 (These injectable dermal fillers are temporary because the body eventually absorbs them.)

-That said, not all products have been approved for every indication.
-You can find specific information on each product by reading the FDA’s list of approved dermal fillers.
 The FDA has approved only one permanent wrinkle filler, which contains “polymethylmethacrylate” beads.
 These are tiny round, smooth, biocompatible plastic particles that are not absorbed by the body.
 The filler is FDA-approved only for correcting facial tissue around the mouth.

 Although the FDA has approved certain injectable dermal fillers for use in the face (for example, to enhance lips and cheeks) and the hands, the FDA has never approved any injectable fillers for large-scale body contouring or enhancement.